 What to Visit in Venice

 Venice is an open-air museum.
-Every street, every bridge, every corner tells a centuries-old story of art, power, travel, and commerce.
-It is a city full of wonders, from museums to churches, famous bridges, and theaters to visit.
+Every street, every bridge and every corner tells a centuries-old story of art, power, travel, and commerce.
+It is a city full of wonders, with museums, churches, famous bridges and theatres to visit.

 St. Mark's Square and the Bell Tower

 St. Mark's Square is undoubtedly the most famous and photographed spot in the city.
-It’s where every visit should begin, not only for its beauty but also because from here you can easily access some of the most important attractions in Venice.
+Every visit should begin here, not only because of its beauty, but also because you can easily access some of the most important attractions in Venice from here.

-The majestic Basilica of St. Mark, the refined Doge's Palace, and the famous Clock Tower stand right here.
+The majestic St. Mark's Basilica, the elegant Doge's Palace and the famous Clock Tower are located here.
 A concentration of art and history like few others in the world.

 Just steps from the basilica is one of Italy's most beautiful panoramic spots: St. Mark's Bell Tower.
-Standing almost 100 meters tall, it offers a 360° view of the lagoon, the basilica’s domes, the red rooftops of the city, and, on clear days, even the Dolomites.
+Standing at almost 100 meters tall, it offers visitors a 360° view of the lagoon, the basilica’s domes, the city's red rooftops and, on clear days, even the Dolomites.

 The Doge's Palace

-Among the most fascinating paths are the Prisons and the Bridge of Sighs.
-Don’t miss the Hall of the Great Council, one of the largest column-free spaces in Europe.
+The Prisons and the Bridge of Sighs are among the most fascinating areas to explore.
+Don’t miss the Hall of the Great Council, which is one of the largest column-free spaces in Europe.

-If you love music and opera, you can't miss a visit to the Fenice Theatre, one of the most prestigious theatres in the world.
-Its name is no coincidence: the theatre has "risen from the ashes" multiple times in its history after several fires, always maintaining its splendor and prestige.
+If you love music and opera, you can't miss a visit to La Fenice Opera House.
+It is one of the most prestigious opera houses in the world.
+Its name is no coincidence: it has "risen from the ashes" multiple times throughout its history after several fires, always maintaining its splendour and prestige.

-You can also visit it without attending a show, thanks to tours that take you through golden rooms, aristocratic boxes, and behind-the-scenes areas.
-A journey through time that tells the story of the passion for opera and stage arts that animates the city.
+Thanks to tours that take you through golden rooms, aristocratic boxes and behind-the-scenes areas, you can also visit it without attending a show.
+It's a journey through time that tells the story of the city's passion for opera and the performing arts.

 The Grand Canal and the Rialto Bridge

-The Grand Canal is Venice’s “main street,” about 4 km long and lined with over 170 historic palaces.
-The best way to admire it is by vaporetto, or for a more intimate experience, with a gondola ride.
+The Grand Canal, which is Venice’s “main street,” is about 4 km long and is lined with over 170 historic palaces.
+The best way to admire it is by vaporetto or, for a more intimate experience, by gondola.

-At the center of the Grand Canal stands the Rialto Bridge, the oldest of the four bridges crossing it.
-Once the site of a market, today it houses artisan shops and offers one of the city’s most iconic views.
+The Rialto Bridge, the oldest of the four bridges crossing the Grand Canal, stands at its centre.
+While it was once home to a bustling market, today it houses artisan shops and offers one of the city’s most iconic views.

-The Peggy Guggenheim Museum is a must-visit for lovers of contemporary art.
-Located in the beautiful Palazzo Venier dei Leoni overlooking the Grand Canal, it houses works by Picasso, Dalí, Magritte, Pollock, and many others.
+A must-visit for lovers of contemporary art, the Peggy Guggenheim Museum is located in the beautiful Palazzo Venier dei Leoni, overlooking the Grand Canal.
+It houses works by Picasso, Dalí, Magritte, Pollock and other renowned artists.

-The collector’s garden is a special place where art and nature harmoniously come together.
-A visit here offers a less known but vibrant face of Venetian culture.
+The collector’s garden is a unique place where art and nature come together in perfect harmony.
+Visiting it offers an insight into a lesser-known but vibrant aspect of Venetian culture.

 The Academy Galleries

 The Academy Galleries represent the heart of Venetian painting.
-Located in the Dorsoduro district along the Grand Canal, they house an invaluable collection of works that tell centuries of art history.
-From Giorgione to Bellini, from Tintoretto to Canaletto, each room is a journey through the most significant moments of lagoon art production.
+Located in the Dorsoduro district alongside the Grand Canal, they house an invaluable collection of works spanning centuries of art history.
+Each room is a journey through the most significant moments of lagoon art production, featuring works by artists such as Giorgione, Bellini, Tintoretto and Canaletto.

-Frari Basilica and the Scuola Grande di San Rocco
+The Basilica dei Frari and the Scuola Grande di San Rocco

 In the heart of the San Polo district stands the Basilica of Santa Maria Gloriosa dei Frari, one of Venice's most important churches.
-Inside, you’ll find masterpieces by Titian, including the Assumption and Madonna of Ca’ Pesaro, as well as his tomb.
-Antonio Canova is also buried here, with a monument that is a neoclassical work of art in itself.
+Inside, you’ll find masterpieces by Titian, including The Assumption and The Madonna of Ca’ Pesaro, as well as his tomb.
+Antonio Canova is also buried here, and his monument is a neoclassical work of art in itself.

-Just a few minutes walk away, the Scuola Grande di San Rocco is a triumph of 16th-century Venetian art.
-The building, entirely decorated by Tintoretto, offers an unparalleled visual experience.
-The pictorial cycle created over more than twenty years tells episodes from both the Old and New Testament, transforming the halls into an immersive and powerful journey.
+Just a few minutes' walk away is the Scuola Grande di San Rocco, a triumph of 16th-century Venetian art.
+Entirely decorated by Tintoretto, the building offers an unparalleled visual experience.
+Created over more than twenty years, the pictorial cycle tells episodes from both the Old and New Testaments, transforming the halls into an immersive and powerful journey.

 Explore the Main Districts

-Venice is divided into six historic districts, called sestieri, each with its own identity.
-Cannaregio, the most populous, is home to the Jewish Ghetto and is perfect for those seeking an authentic and local atmosphere.
-Castello, the largest district, is full of quiet, less touristy corners, ideal for those who enjoy walking.
-Dorsoduro is the art district, with museums, galleries, and beautiful walks along the Zattere.
-San Polo preserves the city’s merchant soul, with shops, taverns, and the Rialto market.
+Venice is divided into six historic districts, known as “sestieri”, each of which has its own identity.
+Cannaregio, the most populous district, is home to the Jewish Ghetto and is perfect for those seeking an authentic and local atmosphere.
+Castello, the largest district, has many quiet, off-the-beaten-track areas, which are ideal for those who enjoy walking.
+Dorsoduro is the art district, boasting museums, galleries and beautiful walks along the Zattere.
+San Polo preserves the city’s merchant soul, with its shops and taverns, as well as the Rialto market.

 The Islands of the Lagoon

-One of the most fascinating experiences you can have if you have more than 3 days in Venice is visiting the islands of the lagoon.
-Each island has its own distinct personality: Murano is famous for its historic glass furnaces and glassmaking tradition; Burano delights with its colorful houses and lace-making tradition; Torcello, the oldest, offers a silent and spiritual atmosphere, with archaeological remains and the beautiful Cathedral of Santa Maria Assunta.
+If you have more than three days in Venice, one of the most fascinating experiences you can have is to visit the islands of the lagoon.
+Each island has its own unique character: Murano is famous for its historic glass furnaces and glassmaking tradition, while Burano delights visitors with its colourful houses and lace-making tradition.
+Torcello, the oldest island, offers a silent and spiritual atmosphere, with archaeological remains and the beautiful Cathedral of Santa Maria Assunta.

-A boat trip between these islands allows you to discover a different and surprising Venice.
+Taking a boat trip to these islands is a great way to discover a different and surprising side of Venice.